YOU ARE NO LONGER ORDINARY

-With the rod of God in his hand, Moses wrought great exploits, signs, and wonders in Egypt that confounded and humiliated Pharaoh and all the sorcerers, magicians, and wise men in Egypt, and he also did great exploits with it in the wilderness.
+With the rod of God in his hand, Moses wrought great exploits, signs and wonders in Egypt that confounded and humiliated Pharaoh and all the sorcerers, magicians and wise men in Egypt, and he also did great exploits with it in the wilderness.

 With the rod of God in his hand, Moses brought out the children of Israel from Egypt, thereby fulfilling His divine purpose in life.

-Having surrendered his rod to God, though God never took it from his hand, yet Moses ceased to see it as belonging to him or as an ordinary shepherd’s staff, and thus he never again used it for tending the flock of his father-in-law.
+Having surrendered his rod to God, though God never took it from his hand, yet Moses ceased to see it as belonging to him, or as an ordinary shepherd’s staff and thus he never again used it for tending the flock of his father-in-law.

 After his divine encounter with God, Moses began to see his rod (a symbol of his life) as holy and supernatural, no longer an unholy and ordinary rod for tending the flock.
 This is why Moses chose to refer to it as “the rod of God” (Exo.
 17:9).

-Like Moses, after you have surrendered your life to Jesus Christ, you must cease to see, regard, and treat yourself again as though you still belong to yourself; instead, you must begin to see and treat yourself as one who is set apart for God.
+Like Moses, after you have surrendered your life to Jesus Christ, you must cease to see, regard, and treat yourself again as though you still belong to yourself; rather, you must begin to see and treat yourself as one who is set apart for God.